webpack/governance/CHARTER.md

 ## Section 5.
 Definitions

-* **Contributors**: contribute code or other artifacts, but do not have the right to commit to the code base.
-  Contributors work with the project's Collaborators to have code committed to the code base.
-A Contributor may be promoted to a Collaborator by the TSC.
-Contributors should rarely be blocked by the TSC and never by the CPC or OpenJS Foundation Board.

 * **Project**: a technical collaboration effort, e.g. a subsystem, that is organized through the webpack organization creation.

 ----